adelrioj/pennylane-challenge/README.md

 - In a proper production-focused app, I would have used an API backend and a separate frontend.
 This improves the scalability and maintainability of the application, and also the separation of tasks in the user stories.
 - I have not used docker or docker-compose for this project, but I would have it in any professional project, at least for the local dev env.
 - I have included the provided recipes as seeds for simplicity.
 In a real-world scenario, I may have used a different approach such a pre-seeded image of the DB, or a rake task that reads from a CSV, JSON or even starts a web scrapper.
 - Having ingredients in a JSON in the main table fills the purpose of the exercise but it's a mess.
 I would love to separate the quantity and the unit from the ingredient itself, as this would allow for more complex queries and better user experience managing ingredients.
 - With the same logic as the above, I would like to have a separate model for category-like attributes, such as cuisine and category, for better management.
 - Implement recipe management for the user.
 The user should be able to add, remove, or update recipes.
 Maybe also a favourite recipes feature.
 - The search feature could be improved by using a more advanced search algorithm (maybe Elasticsearch).
-- Allow the user to search for recipes by name, category or other.
+- We could allow the user to search for recipes by name, category or other.
-- Allow the user to see more than one recipe at a time.
+- We could allow the user to see more than one recipe at a time.
-- Allow the user to add dietary restrictions.
+- We could allow the user to add dietary restrictions.